Find out your options for home insurance in Switzerland with this guide that explains what’s needed, what’s available, and who provides it.

 Can you use home insurance from another country in Switzerland?

 Switzerland has a large insurance market that includes many international insurers.
-This includes many companies based in EU/EFTA countries who can move across borders with fewer restrictions.
+This includes many companies based in EU/EFTA countries that can move across borders with fewer restrictions.
 If you have a home insurance policy with a company licensed to operate in Switzerland, you should be able to transfer it across without too much problem.

 However, you won’t be able to transfer a building insurance policy under the same terms.
 Your insurer will want to re-evaluate the premium based on the new property’s size, condition, value, location, and other risk factors.
 They may also apply additional administration charges.